How to use MacBook clamshell mode

 5 min read

-With clamshell mode, you can take advantage of an external monitor without your MacBook’s smaller monitor cluttering up your workspace.
-This also works well when your MacBook screen has stopped working.
-Simply plug in your MacBook and connect it to an external monitor.
-Your documents, photos, and web browser will all be visible on your new display, and you can close the lid of your laptop while you get on with your projects.
+Clamshell mode lets you use an external monitor without having your MacBook's smaller screen in the way.
+This is especially useful if your MacBook's display is not working.
+Just plug in your MacBook and connect it to an external monitor.
+You will see your documents, photos, and web browser on the new screen, and you can close your laptop's lid while you work.

-There is one important disadvantage of using clamshell mode with your MacBook.
-Because MacBooks dissipate internal heat through the keyboard, keeping it closed does interfere with its ability to cool.
-To offset this, use a MacBook stand to store your computer while in clamshell mode and take a break if your laptop gets too hot.
+MacBook Airs are more susceptible to overheating in clamshell mode compared to MacBook Pros.
+To offset this, use a MacBook cooling stand while in clamshell mode and take a break if your laptop gets too hot.

 How to use clamshell mode on your MacBook